millionart/MACHIN3tools_zh-Hans/README.md

 # Clipping Plane Toggle

-This script allows for quick toggling through 3 different clipping plan values.
+This script allows for quick toggling through 3 different clipping plain values.
 Useful when you need to get very close to some vertices.
-Toggle back to a bigger value when you aee zoomed out again, to avoid "bleeding edges" on the bounderies of your objects.
+Toggle back to a bigger value when you are zoomed out again, to avoid "bleeding edges" on the bounderies of your objects or viewport AO creating a moire pattern
 The clipping values will also influence how close "View Selected" will focus on your selection.

 Default Key: Mouse Button 5